2021-2022 Hybrid 200 hour Schedule

 Lead Trainer Class Observations

 The only other requirement outside of the times listed above is to observe 10 classes taught by any and/or all of your four Lead Trainers.
 You may observe class virtually, in-person, or a combination of the two.
-You'll receive a comp for attending, so there is no additional cost.
+You'll receive a comp for attending these classes, so there is no additional cost.

 There will be no class on the following dates: